ska-telescope/ska-uksrc-cluster-gitops/docs/srcnet-deployment-guide.md

         baseURL: https://jupyterhub.ral.uksrc.org/
 ```

-Create the `secrets/uksrc-ral-prod/jupyterhub-secret.yaml` sealed secret in the secrets folder as above, as per the example.
+Create the `secrets/uksrc-ral-prod/jupyterhub-secret.yaml` secret in the secrets folder, as per the example.

 ```yaml
 ---